Open benchmark, published methods, private evaluations for research, safety, and product teams assessing AI agents before deployment.

 A controlled environment for evaluating AI models and agentic systems under realistic adversarial conditions.

-Long-horizon multiplayer environments that run for hundreds of turns, testing strategic behavior over time rather than in isolated snapshots.
+Long-horizon multiplayer environments that run for thousands of turns, testing strategic behavior over time rather than in isolated snapshots.

 Designed for human players to be integrated into the evaluation ecology, creating irreducible adversarial pressure that exposes agent limitations static tests cannot.